paulvha/scd30/README.md

   Changes:
   * Added ESP8266 board detection in begin() to support the ESP8266 clockstretching
   * Added setting debug messages
-  * Added obtaining serial number of SCD-30
+  * Added obtaining serial number of SCD30
   * Added StopMeasurement
-  * Added StartSingleMeasurement (removed January 2019)
+  * Added StartSingleMeasurement (removed January 2019 as it unstable)
   * Added GetTemperature in Fahrenheit
   * Added CRC checks on different places in de driver
   * Updated existing sketches fom Sparkfun to new library